Jlbrown8708/Platformer-/README.md

 ## The Dark Lord Returns

+No one's his MASTER....many atrocities have been done in the name of the greater good!

 Use your powerful weapons, viles of blood for healing, throwing axes and other deadly weapons to slay minions and become the most powerful vampire!

 Traverse multiple stages and begin a new reign of terror as you leave your castle in the mountains of Translyvania.
 From out of the coffin to becoming the greatest Count Dracula this world has ever known!